dcbuild3r/devpill.me/content/en/docs/mastery/self-development.md

 ---
-title : "Time management"
+title : "Self Development"
-description: "How to manage your time, stay productive and prioritize efficiency as a developer"
+description: "How to improve yourself in order to become a better developer long term."
 lead: ""
 date: 2022-03-09T08:47:36+00:00
 lastmod: 2022-03-09T08:47:36+00:00